MousaZeidBaker/resume/index.md

 service globally.

 `Nov 2019-Nov 2020` __Moodagent__
-Infrastructure Engineer
+Cloud Engineer

-Infrastructure Engineer for a music streaming service where users are provided with uniquely personalized playlists with help of machine learning.
+Cloud Engineer for a music streaming service where users are provided with uniquely personalized playlists with help of machine learning.
 My main responsibility was to build a new robust & scalable infrastructure for our recommendation system.
 We decided to apply Infrastructure as Code (IaC) using